TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 impact) according to the upcoming user stories and thus was a great way to align everyone, from product to engineering, into dealing with technical debt.

-We did a small retrospective, and we all agreed that while it was powerful to raise awareness, we could exploit more if we dug deeper on the framework we were creating.
+We did a small retrospective, and we all agreed that while it was powerful to raise awareness, we could benefit even more if we dug deeper on the framework we were creating.

 # Some examples